 Garz returned to Buffalo in September for the Hayes Hall Grand Reopening to share his experience as the keynote speaker for a symposium to kick off the school’s 50 anniversary celebration.

 Looking back on his time at UB and more than 35 years in the profession, Garz offers these words for today’s aspiring architects: “Realize that you are going to make mistakes.
 Trust your intuition, and always remember what your goal is.
 Even to this day I find myself returning to that key lesson from Buffalo, asking myself, ‘what is the problem?’”

-At UB, Seneca explored architecture and art history before finding inspiration in the environmental design program and the teachings of Robert Shibley, Himi Jammal, Scott Danford and Al Price.
+Seneca found his opportunity at UB, thanks to a fellow Native mentor at his high school who encouraged him to enroll.
+A talented athlete, Seneca played basketball for UB.
+He explored architecture and art history before finding inspiration in the environmental design program and the teachings of Robert Shibley, Himi Jammal, Scott Danford and Al Price.
 He took away lifelong skills in critical thinking, strategic planning and applied research.
 “Being able to solve complex problems, to take a step back before confronting a situation and think strategically.
 Those are the skills that are the key to success.”

 Indeed, the health challenges faced by American Indians are many – and often invisible to the greater population.
 “You can name any illness, chronic disease or social behavior…Native people suffer at a disproportionate higher rate of illness.”

 It was also during this time that Seneca made the connection between the living environment and improving health.
 “If you’re addressing only health—and not education, economic development and the environment— you’re really just putting a Band-Aid on the larger problem.”